 Linking to margin targets

-By linking complaint ratio to your food cost, you immediately see the impact on your profitability:
+Connecting complaint ratio to food costs reveals the real impact on profitability:

 - Monthly revenue: €25,000